rust-lang/rust-by-example/examples/error/define_error_type/input.md

     - Good: `Err(BadChar(c, position))`
     - Bad: `Err("+ cannot be used here".to_owned())`

-Note that a `String` fulfills the first two criteria, but not the last two.
+Note that a `String` (which we've been using up to this point) fulfills the first two criteria, but not the last two.
 This makes `String` errors verbose to create and difficult to react to.
 It should not be necessary to pollute logic heavy code with `String` formatting simply to display nicely.

 {define_error_type.play}